 my musical studies, I have had the good

 fortune to study music with teachers who approached teaching and music theory from different perspectives, so I have learned to look at music from many different

 angles.
 Some of these approaches resonated with me more than others,

 but this diversity of learning experiences helped me become a more well-rounded musician and music teacher.
-As a music instructor, I aim to be able to explain concepts in many different ways so that I can find the best way to help each student develop creative thinking that will help them make connections between ideas.
+As a music instructor, I work on developing the tools to explain concepts in many different ways so that I can find the best way to help each student develop creative thinking that will help them make connections between ideas.

 I feel it is very important to encourage students to discover practical and creative applications of lesson materials.
 For example, in music theory classes/lessons I may encourage students to create their own pieces of music or to find examples of concepts in the music they play in order to improve familiarity with the concepts we are discussing in lessons/classes.